-a.
-Separate bicycle trails combined with walking are proposed along the Escarpment edge, along the southern edge of Paseo del Norte, along the former alignment of Rainbow, and along planned open space on the western edges of the Volcano Mesa area.
+- a.
+Separate bicycle trails combined with walking are proposed along the Escarpment edge, along the southern edge of Paseo del Norte, along the former alignment of Rainbow, and along planned open space on the western edges of the Volcano Mesa area. - b.

-b.
 A bike lane is proposed along Universe.

-c.
-Class 3 bike routes signed for bicycles but without a separate bike lane are recommended for Collector streets such as Rosa Parks, and Woodmont.
+A bike lane that will provide a good alternative bicycle commuter route is proposed along Universe.
+This lane also connects with Unser above the Escarpment. - c.
+Class 3 bike routes signed for bicycles but without a separate bike lane are recommended for Collector streets such as Rosa Parks, and Woodmont. - d.

-d.
-A bike lane has been constructed on the ROW of Unser through the Escarpment.
-Rather than continuing along Unser to the north, this bike lane connects to a separate bike trail along the former Rainbow alignment.
-This location is preferred due to safety considerations and the opportunity to combine a bike trail with the multi-use trail system.
 A bike lane has been constructed on the ROW of Unser through the Escarpment.
 In addition to continuing on-street bike lanes on Unser to connect to existing bike lanes on Unser north of Paradise Blvd., a separate bike trail should be constructed for use by recreational cyclists as well as pedestrians.